-Requirements for the Minor: Six courses in sections 1 and 2 above.
-For Biology majors at least four of these courses must come from the cognitive and/or computational tracks (section 2 above).
-For Psychology majors, at least four of these courses must come from the bioscience and/or computational tracks (section 2 above).
+Six courses in sections 1 and 2 here.
+For Biology majors at least four of these courses must come from the cognitive and/or computational tracks (section 2 here).
+For Psychology majors, at least four of these courses must come from